-Stock your home bar with bar tool set essentials to make spectacular cocktails – this list will help you create craft cocktails from the comfort of your own home.
-Curated based on my own experience and the recommendation of many a bartender.
+Stock your home bar with these at-home bar tool set essentials and start making some spectacular cocktails with ease.
+Informed by my own cocktail experience and the recommendation of many a bartender, this curated bar tool list will help you create craft cocktails from the comfort of your own home.

 Table of Contents

-You might be wondering, why not just get one of those bartender kit prebuilt sets with a fancy stand or bag.
-I suppose you could, that would be easy.
-The reason not to is you’ll quickly find the equipment to be subpar or cheap in most cases.
-You’ll have parts you realize you never use, or other parts you use a lot and will want to spring for something of higher quality.
+You might be wondering, why not just get one of those bartender kit prebuilt sets with a fancy stand or bag?
+I would encourage you to avoid this arguably easier option because you’ll undoubtedly find the equipment to be subpar or cheap in most cases.
+There will be tools that you realize you never use, as well as other essential pieces which you use frequently and will want to spring for something of higher quality.

-Creating a good craft cocktail involves a bit of nuance and using tools that feel good in your hands.
-Don’t settle for that cheap flimsy kitchenware and you’ll save yourself a lot of frustration down the road.
+Creating a good craft cocktail involves attention to detail and requires tools that feel good in your hands.
+If you don’t settle for that cheap flimsy kitchenware and invest in sturdier tools, I guarantee you’ll save yourself from frustration down the road.
+That said, I’ve included both luxury and budget options for every essential tool listed below.

 Copper and Gold Finishes